nishalrai/nishalrai.github.io/_posts/2024-04-27-cplusplus-basic-for-maldev.md

 int main()
 {

-	// Define a Global variable, b for bCreateDir is the indication that the variable is BOOL.
+	// Define a Global variable, b in bCreateDir is the indication that the variable is BOOL.
 	BOOL bCreateDir;

 	// Create a Function and pass the directory path